intersystems/multi-model-exercise/README.md

 3. Run `python createSchema.py`.
 If successful, the terminal will output `Created table Demo.Employee successfully`.
    * **Note**: This exercise is configured for Python 3.
 For some users, you may need to run `python3 createSchema.py` if the `python` command defaults to Python 2.

-4. Validate the `Demo.Employee` table has been created.
+4. Confirm that the `Demo.Employee` table has been created.
    1. Open the Management Portal by following the link provided when you created your instance of the InterSystems IRIS sandbox.
 If you are using the Docker container, go to [http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen](http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen).
    3. Navigate to **System Explorer > SQL** and expand the **Tables** section.
 Find `Demo.Employee` in the list.